-At first you should make sure that the Visual Studio edition you are using allows building 64-bit code.
-If you want to develop 64-bit applications using the latest (at the moment of writing this course) Visual Studio 2008 version, here is a table that will help you understand what Visual Studio edition you need.
+The first thing you should do, is to make sure that the Visual Studio edition you are using allows the building of 64-bit code.
+If you want to develop 64-bit applications using the latest (at the time of writing this, of course) Visual Studio 2008 version, here is a table that will help you understand what Visual Studio edition you will need.

 Table 1 - Capabilities of different Visual Studio 2008 editions

-If the Visual Studio edition you are using allows creating 64-bit code, you should check if the 64-bit compiler is installed.
-Figure 1 shows the page of installing Visual Studio 2008 components where installation of the 64-bit compiler is disabled.
+If the Visual Studio edition you are using allows the creation of 64-bit code, you should check if the 64-bit compiler is installed.
+Figure 1 shows the installation page of Visual Studio 2008 components, where installation of the 64-bit compiler is disabled.

 Figure 1 - The 64-bit compiler is disabled when installing Visual Studio 2008

 Creating the 64-bit version of a project in Visual Studio 2005/2008 is a rather simple procedure.
-Difficulties will appear later at the step of building the new configuration and searching for errors in it.
-To create a 64-bit configuration you should make the following 4 steps:
+Difficulties will appear later, when building the new configuration, and searching for errors in it.
+To create a 64-bit configuration you should take the following 4 steps:

 Open the configuration manager as shown in Figure 2: